 So, my background’s in sports, but, I’m training to become a pelvic physio.
 My interest in continence started because I was left more than a little leaky after having my kids.
 It really amazed me that three wee exercises could change my life.
 Wish I’d done them earlier…

 The comedy only works because the joke is always on me.
-I turn myself into a characature of a woman living with incontinence, pain and prolapse.
+I turn myself into a caricature of a woman living with incontinence, pain, and prolapse.
 It’s ludicrous to think that I could possibly have experience of ALL the conditions, but, I’ve used anecdotes from patients as tools to illustrate the problems and solutions.
-There’s humour in everything.
+There’s humor in everything.

 The men like it, I was surprised by that.
 There’s not a man on the face of the planet who’s not interested in being “stronger for longer” and they are, generally speaking, even less aware of pelvic floors than women are.
 I like men, I get on with blokes, and, that seems to come through on stage – female comedians have a (slightly unfair) reputation of being unkind to men, but, I seem to be able to get them to warm to me.
 Probably talking about their willies helps that.

 I live in deepest darkest suburbia in Edinburgh, you can see the castle from the end of my road.

 I’m married to Stevie and we have three kids (10, 8, 6) and an ever-increasing menagerie.
 Stevie’s very supportive of my comedy, but, wearies of me “going on about vaginas” to anyone and everyone.
 Seems I’m a little disinhibited.
 Oh well.

 2. How did you get involved in the comedy tour and what comedy shows have you done?